What are tricyclic antidepressants?

 Tricyclic antidepressants are sometimes successfully prescribed for pruritus (itch), especially when this is of neuropathic origin:

-Dosage of tricyclic medications
+The dosage of tricyclic medications

 Patients are usually started on tricyclic medications at a low dose of 5–10 mg daily, taken at night to minimise side effects.
 This is gradually increased to a maximum daily dose of 50–150 mg, depending on the response and tolerability of side effects by the patient.
 Patients need to be warned that pain/itch relief is not immediate as it may take several weeks for the drug to become fully effective.